nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 Hello, I'm Tiger, your personal assistant.
 I've recovered 0 tasks from my memory.
 ```
-If the user keys in any other input, the user is clearly incapable of reading.
+If the user keys in any other input, he/she is clearly incapable of reading.
 Tiger will prompt the user to input `Y` or `N` until either one of them is keyed in.

 Example: `g`